gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

 1. The [Certificate Management](https://github.com/gardener/cert-management/blob/master/README.md) picks up the request as well and initiates a DNS01 protocol exchange with Let's Encrypt; using the staging environment referred to with the issuer behind `mydomain-staging`.
 1. After aproximately 70sec (give and take) you will receive the wildcard certificate in the `wildcard-tls` secret in the namespace `istio-system`.

-{{% alert color="info" %}}
+> [!NOTE]
-Notice, that the namespace for the certificate secret is often the cause of many troubleshooting sessions: the secret must reside in the same namespace of the gateway.
+> Notice, that the namespace for the certificate secret is often the cause of many troubleshooting sessions: the secret must reside in the same namespace of the gateway.
-{{% /alert %}}

 Here is the istio-install script: